Matha: Shaiva Siddhanta

 Shaiva Siddhanta is a theistic school of Shaivism based on dualism (human soul and God are different), and it established matha at least from the middle of 1st millennium CE.
 Archeological evidence dated to 724 CE suggests the existence of an influential Saiva Siddhanta matha named after Mattamayura.
 Other historical evidence suggests that these Shaiva monks were active in Shaiva theosophical scholarship and the spread of Shaiva ideas in north and west India till about the 12th century.

 Other major monasteries include the Golaki matha that existed by the 10th century, famed for its round temple shape, probably near modern Jabalpur in Madhya Pradesh.
 This monastery featured a cluster of Shiva temples, a hospital, college and lodging for students.
 The Golaki matha was a center for Vedic studies with parallel studies of Buddhist literature.
 Inscription evidence suggests set up numerous Shaiva monasteries in the Deccan region under Kakatiya dynasty sponsorship, many of which were destroyed in Hindu-Muslim wars that ended the Kakatiya rule.
 The origins of Golaki matha of central India has been traced to more ancient monasteries in Kashmir.

 In Karnataka, historical evidence suggests that Queen Alhanadevi established the Shaiva monastery called Kodiya matha which included a temple, monastic lodging and study hall, with scholarship on Vedas, Shastras and Puranas.
 The Chola dynasty sponsored many influential Shaiva mathas.
 While many Shaiva monasteries had attached temples, some did not and were entirely dedicated to education and scholarship.

+Aadheenams

+Adheenams are ancient Tamil Saiva Siddhantha monasteries and mutts in South India and Srilanka.
+Aadheenams are typically headed by a pontiff, who is considered to be an authority on Saiva Siddhanta.
+Aadheenams are from the Vellalar community who are devout followers of Shaiva Siddhanta.
+Vellalars are a traditionally farmers and landowning community found in Tamil Nadu with a strong tradition of education and scholarship.
+There is also a Hawaii Adheenam, established by Srilankan Tamil immigrants in Hawaii.
+Nagarathars are also followers of Saiva Siddhanta.

+The history of Aadheenams in South India can be traced back to the 6th century CE.
+The first Aadheenam was founded by the Hindu saint Appar, who is considered to be one of the three Nayanars, or great saints, of Saiva Siddhanta.
+The other two Nayanars were Sundarar and Tirugnanasambandar.

+Aadheenams flourished during the 16th and 17th centuries, during which time they played a major role in the spread of Saiva Siddhanta philosophy.
+Aadheenams continued to play an important role in South Indian society during the 18th and 19th centuries.
+They were instrumental in the revival of Saiva Siddhanta philosophy during the 19th century, and they also played a major role in the Indian independence movement.

+Aadheenams continue to play an important role in South Indian society today.
+They are centers of learning and spirituality, and they provide social services to the community.
+Aadheenams are an important part of the fabric of South Indian society, and they continue to play a vital role in the Hindu faith.